Despite being outnumbered by three to one, Ukrainian forces quickly retook control of two towns in Kursk oblast after the Russians had advanced 10 km.

 The Russian advance, which was ten kilometers long, bypassed the main Ukrainian defences and reached the rear near an intersection where Ukrainian drone operators had been stationed.
 The Russian stormtroopers were able to capture nine drone operators who had no idea of the enemy’s approaching.
 In the end, Russian forces were able to reclaim a large part of the Korenevo Sudzha highway along with Zeleni Shlyakh and Novoivanivka as well as half of Leonidovo.

 The Russians, despite advancing by ten kilometers, stretched their lines to nearly thirty kilometers.
 This put them in a very precarious situation.
-This advance created a cauldron with Ukrainian forces positioned at Olgovka, Matveevka, and Liubymovka in the , and Liubymovka in the south.
+This advance created a cauldron with Ukrainian forces positioned at Olgovka, Matveevka, and Liubymovka in the north, and Liubymovka in the south.
 It was a trap that looked like dragon jaws.

 Ukrainian troops used these advantageous positions to launch counterattacks, which were aimed at cutting of Russian forces along the highway.
 They also attempted to encircle the assault group in Zeleni Shlyakh and destroy it by closing the jaws of the dragon around them.